scottgallant/barnyard-organics/feed.md

   link: undefined
 description: Barnyard Organics’ East Coast Organic Feed Mill is proud to offer locally-grown and milled 100% organic feed for your livestock needs!
-CFIA-approved mix formulas available for laying hens and poultry, broiler birds, turkeys, hogs and custom mixing is also an option!
+CFIA-approved mix formulas available for laying hens and poultry, broiler birds, turkeys, hogs, goats, and custom mixing is also an option!
 ---